PoseDiffusion: Solving Pose Estimation via Diffusion-aided Bundle Adjustment

 \subsection{Camera pose estimation}

 \paragraph{Object-centric pose.} We first compare on CO3Dv2 where each scene comprises frames capturing a single object from a variety of viewpoints with approximately constant distance from the object. \cref{fig:co3d_plots} contains quantitative results while \cref{fig:co3d_figs} illustrates example camera estimates. \name significantly improves over all baselines in all metrics in both the sparse and dense setting.
-Note that, here ground truth cameras were obtained with \method{COLMAP} itself (but using more than 200 frames), likely still favouring \method{COLMAP} reconstructions.
+Note that, here ground truth cameras were obtained with \method{COLMAP} itself (but using 200 frames), likely favouring \method{COLMAP} reconstructions.
 Importantly, removing GGS (\namewoggs) leads to a drop in performance for tighter accuracy thresholds across all metrics.
-This clearly demonstrates that GGS leads to more accurate camera estimates.
+This clearly demonstrates that GGS facilitates accurate camera estimates.
 The latter also validates the accuracy of our intrinsics since they are an important component of GGS.

-Furthermore, we compare to more baseline methods in ~\cref{tab:rebuttal}.
-We first explore the performance of GlobalSfM~\cite{moulon2013global}\footnote{We use the implementation of GlobalSfM~\cite{moulon2013global} from OpenMVG~\cite{moulon2016openmvg}}.
-Different from the more popular incremental SfM framework (\eg, COLMAP), GlobalSfM solves the optimization problem for all cameras simultaneously and may show better performance in certain scenarios.
-PixSfM~\cite{lindenberger2021pixel} enhances the COLMAP framework with deep learning components such as featuremetric refinement.
-DirectionNet~\cite{chen2021wide} solves the camera pose estimation problem by estimating discrete distributions over the 5D relative pose space, in a way similar to RelPose.
-Overall we can observe that in the sparse setting (the number of frames is 10), the methods based on classic SfM framework show similar performance.
-This observation holds across modelling choices, such as incremental (COLMAP), global (GlobalSfM), or deep learning-based components (PixSfM).
-Recent deep learning methods (DirectionNet and RelPose) achieve higher accuracy.
-Our proposed \clearname shows much better performance in every metric, even without GGS.

 \paragraph{Scene-centric pose.} Here, we reconstruct camera poses in free-form in/outdoor scenes of RealEstate10k which, historically, has been the domain of traditional SfM methods.
 We evaluate quantitatively in \cref{fig:re10k_plots} and qualitatively in \cref{fig:re10k_figs}. \name significantly outperforms all baselines in all metrics.
 Here, the comparison to \method{COLMAP} is fairer than on CO3Dv2, as RealEstate10k used ORB-SLAM2~\cite{mur2015orb} to obtain the ground-truth cameras.